ujiuji1259/biocom/README.md

 ```

-## Precompute the embeddings
+## Precomputing the embeddings
-You can compute and save the embeddings of all the entity representations in the corpus by following example.
+Compute and save the embeddings of all the entity representations in the corpus by following example.
 ```
 MODEL=./biocom.model
 INPUT_DIR=./corpus/pubmed_down_half